 Motion Invest should be in your arsenal of places to find websites for sale.
 I always keep an eye on all brokers, marketplaces, groups, and more for deal flow.

-They are NOT perfect in their due diligence.
+They are NOT perfect in their due diligence or website valuation process.
 I’ve caught issues, such as:

 - No mention that the site is built on an aged domain, or has redirects from aged domains